jcfrancisco0103/MinecraftWrapper/README.md

 ```

 ### RAM Allocation
-You can configure RAM allocation through the web interface or by modifying the `ramAmount` variable in `server.js`.
+You can configure RAM allocation through the web interface.
+The wrapper now includes a **Save Configuration** button that allows you to:

+- **Select RAM Amount**: Choose from 1GB, 2GB, 4GB, 8GB, or 16GB
+- **Toggle Aikar's Flags**: Enable or disable performance optimization flags
+- **Persistent Settings**: Your configuration is automatically saved and will be used when the server starts

+The saved configuration is stored in `server-config.json` and will persist across server restarts.
+When you start the Minecraft server, it will use your saved RAM allocation and flag preferences.

 ### Aikar's Flags
 The wrapper includes Aikar's optimization flags by default.
 These can be toggled through the web interface.